OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 ## Example 3: Logistic Regression Controlling for Sex

-We show how to use IHT to handle case-control studies.
-In this example, we fit a logistic regression model with IHT using simulated case-control data, while controling for sex as a non-genetic covariate.
+We show how to use IHT to handle case-control studies, while handling non-genetic covariates.
+In this example, we fit a logistic regression model with IHT using simulated case-control data, while controling for sex as a nongenetic covariate.

 ### Step 1: Import Data

 Again we use a simulated model:

 $$y_i \sim Bernoulli(\mathbf{x}_i^T\mathbf{\beta})$$

 $$x_{ij} \sim Binomial(2, p_j)$$